LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/code.md

 A validation check is performed to ensure that the code is valid JSON.
 However, there is no validation check to ensure that the code adheres to the [Conversational Cloud messaging format](getting-started-with-rich-messaging-introduction.html).
 Therefore, take care when entering the JSON.
 You cannot use another JSON format.

 #### Testing
 To fully test a Universal interaction, use the [Conversation Tester](conversation-builder-testing-deployment-testing-debugging-post-deployment.html) or a Web client.
+Support for [Preview](conversation-builder-testing-deployment-previewing.html) is limited.